Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Physical foundations of the neutral atom platform

 Another important challenge is the finite lifetime of an atom in the Rydberg state, which can give rise to different kinds of correlated errors that are difficult to address by standard error correction methods~\cite{cong_hardware-efficient_2022}.
 The Rydberg lifetimes lie typically in the order of~$150~\unit{\micro s}$~\cite{bluvstein_quantum_2022} and are mainly limited by spontaneous radiative decay and transitions induced by black-body radiation.
 The latter can also be greatly reduced by cooling of the setup, since the black-body radiation intensity scales as~$T^4$~\cite{schymik_lifetime_2021}.

 Apart from optimising the preparation and rearrangement, the overall speed of the computation process could also be improved by executing more gates in parallel.
 As described above, in most of the current setups only the same single qubit gate can be executed on several atoms at the same time.
 In future setups, a higher degree of parallelisation could be achieved by the installation of several addressing beams with different parameters.
+Moreover, there are efforts to speed up the gate operations themselves, such as the ultrafast interaction observed for a single qubit in~\cite{chew_ultrafast_2022}.

-The fidelities of the two-qubit gate operations also need to be improved, as they currently lie in the range of~$\sim 0.97$.
-The main challenges are finite atomic temperatures and off-resonant laser scattering.
+The fidelities of the two-qubit gate operations also need to be further improved, the highest demonstrated fidelity is~$\sim 0.995$~\cite{evered_high-fidelity_2023}.
+Some of the main challenges are finite atomic temperatures and off-resonant laser scattering.
 These could be met by further laser cooling of the atoms inside the traps or by using higher laser powers~\cite{levine_parallel_2019}.
 Another approach to reach the desired quantum state with higher probability is to optimise the pulse shapes in time instead of using standard square-shaped pulses~\cite{henriet_quantum_2020}.
 The readout-fidelities can also be improved, for instance, by using so-called non-destructive readout protocols, as mentioned in~\cite{levine_parallel_2019}.